koen-aerts/ECG_ML/README.md

 # Requirements
 * [Google Datalab](https://cloud.google.com/datalab/) - Click [here](https://koenaerts.ca/running-google-datalab-locally/) to learn how to run Datalab on your local workstation or VM.
 * [Python](https://www.python.org/) - This may already come installed on your Linux distribution.
+Recommended version is 3.
 * [NumPy](https://docs.scipy.org/doc/numpy/dev/)
 * [Matplotlib](https://matplotlib.org/)
 * [wfdb](https://pypi.org/project/wfdb/)
 * [mitdb](https://github.com/Nospoko/qrs-tutorial) - You'll need the code from the "datasets" and the "utils" directory.
+In Python 3 you may see compilation errors for this library.
+In most cases you just need to put round brackets in the "print" statements - example "print '123'" would become "print('123')".
+In one case you need to replace an import statement from "import urllib2" to "import urllib.request as urllib2".
+The error messages from your notebook will guide you to the proper files.
+Files affected are "datasets/mitdb.py" and "utils/download.py".
 * [BioSPPy](https://github.com/PIA-Group/BioSPPy)
 * [Tensorflow](https://www.tensorflow.org/)